bids-standard/bids-website/docs/index.md

 <!-- markdown-link-check-enable -->
-the [BIDS validator](https://github.com/bids-standard/bids-validator) to automatically check datasets for adherence to the specification, [BIDS Apps](https://doi.org/10.1371/journal.pcbi.1005209), a collection of portable neuroimaging pipelines that understand BIDS datasets, and [OpenNeuro](https://openneuro.org/) as a database for BIDS formatted datasets.
+the [BIDS validator](https://github.com/bids-standard/bids-validator) to automatically check datasets for adherence to the specification, [BIDS Apps](https://doi.org/10.1371/journal.pcbi.1005209), a collection of portable neuroimaging pipelines that understand BIDS datasets, and [OpenNeuro][openneuro] as a database for BIDS formatted datasets.

 A non-exhaustive list of further tools can be found in the [tools](./tools/index.md) section.